OpenBSD VMM Install Guide

 Upgrade/Reinstall with bsd.rd

-- If you want to upgrade or reinstall the operating system, follow the bsd.rd install guide.
-You will want to type something immediately after you see the boot prompt to prevent the system from automatically booting the default kernel.
-Alternatively, you can edit /etc/boot.conf.
+If you want to upgrade or reinstall the operating system, follow the bsd.rd install guide.
+Either [[openbsd/bootconf|configure boot.conf]] to increase the timeout, or type something immediately after the boot prompt appears.
+This will prevent the system from automatically booting the default kernel.
 If the system automatically boots by accident, you will need to restart the system.
-You can log in and then run
+To restart the system, log in and then run @@$ doas shutdown -r now@@ to reboot.

 Bug fixes